ishijo/tswift-lyric-matcher-bot/README.md

 Ever wish Taylor Swift could narrate your life?
 This AI-powered web app helps you find the most emotionally resonant Taylor Swift lyrics based on your current life scenario.

-Just type in what you're going through — a breakup, a glow-up, or a situationship spiral — and get handpicked lyric suggestions from Taylor's discography that match your mood.
+Just type in what you're going through, a breakup, a glow-up, or a situationship spiral, and get handpicked lyric suggestions from Taylor's discography that match your mood.

 ## 💡 Features
 - Matches user-written life scenarios with semantically relevant Taylor Swift lyrics